the Shining Stars Foundation

 3. Awareness and Educational Services: We educate the public about challenges faced by kids battling cancer though regular booths and presentations at community events.
 This includes presentations at local schools to help students understand the challenges some of their peers are facing and to promote acceptance.

-4. Young Adult Services: We provide a mentor program and retreats for young adults ages 18+ who are survivors of pediatric cancer and struggling to transition to adulthood.
+4. Young Adult Services: We provide a mentor program, social outings, and retreats for young adults ages 18+ who are survivors of pediatric cancer and struggling to transition to adulthood.

 Who We Serve

-Children living with pediatric cancer or another life-threatening illness ages 8-18 and their entire immediate family.
-A special focus is placed on children living with a physical or mental disability as a result of their treatment and/or disease.
+Children living with pediatric cancer and their entire immediate family.
 We also serve young adults ages 18+ who had cancer as a child.

 Our History

 The Shining Stars Foundation was founded in 2001 by Shining Stars CEO Kathy Gingery and a group of experienced volunteers who saw an unmet need in the Rocky Mountains for a program that would provide emotional support to children with cancer and other life-threatening illnesses.
-Originally focused on providing an adaptive ski experience through the Aspen Winter Games Program, the Foundation has now reached over 1,100 children and their families!
+Originally focused on providing an adaptive ski experience through the Aspen Winter Games Program, the Foundation has now reached over 1,300 children and 5,500 family members!
 We love thinking of new and creative ways to improve the lives of the families we serve and are constantly evolving.

 service impact.jpg